 The Tech also partners with local attractions to show events like a jazz festival and the Global Festival of Arts.
 In December 2007, the Tech visual was launched.
 Here, real life and virtual reality exhibits are shown, products of The Tech's visual programs.
 The Tech studio features 3D printers, CNC machines, and laser cutters.

-Every year, The Tech Awards is held in which awards are presented to individuals and organization for their contributions to the world of technology.
+Every year, The Tech Awards is held in which awards are presented to individuals and organizations for their contributions to the world of technology.
 Other programs include The Tech Challenge in which a design competition is organized for students from grades 5-12.
 The competition ranges from many different challenges like fish removal, landing on an asteroid, and wildfires.
 The Tech also holds temporary exhibitions in Parkside Hall.
 In 2007, they showed Body Worlds 2 and over 280,000 guests were present.
 In the winter of 2008 till January 25, 2009, an exhibit named 'Leonardo: 500 years into the future' was shown in which the works, findings, and drawings of Leonardo Da Vinci were shown.
 Sci-fi exhibits have also been shown like 'Star Wars' was on February 23, 2014.
 It featured 80 original costumes from the six parts of the film and also an experimental lab.
 The exhibition spanned across 10,000 square feet.

 The museum opens at 10 am.